Games 201 - ADVANCED PHYSICS ENGINES

 When modifying global var. in parallel, make sure to use atomic operations.

-Code in Taichi-scope will be compiled by the Taichi compiler and run on parallel devices (Attention that in parallel devices the order of print
+Code in Taichi-scope will be compiled by the Taichi compiler and run on parallel devices (Attention that in parallel devices the order of print may not be guaranteed)

 Static data type in the Taichi scope